twitter/finatra/source/_posts/2015-10-29-finatra-2-dot-1-1-is-now-available.markdown

 We've been working hard to improve documentation and we're also happy to announce that our new [user guide](/finatra/user-guide) is out and available.

-See the Finatra [github page](https://github.com/twitter/finatra) or checkout our new [User Guide](/finatra/user-guide) for more information on getting started.
+See the Finatra [Github page](https://github.com/twitter/finatra) or checkout our new [User Guide](/finatra/user-guide) for more information on getting started.

 -- The [Finatra](https://groups.google.com/forum/#!forum/finatra-users) Team